10 March 2022

 Merchant details help you to stand out because of what you stand for.
 They appeal to shoppers looking to connect with brands that share their perspective.
 And that connection pays off.
 Brands with merchant details on their profile are 16% more likely to make a sale.2 To take advantage of merchant details and other advanced shopping features, join the Verified Merchant Programme.

 Brands with merchant details on their profile are 16% more likely to make a sale.2

 For a long time, people have been asking for a way to shop directly on Pinterest.
 So we developed Checkout.
 It’s a new tool that will let people complete an entire purchase on Pinterest, without leaving the Pinterest shopping experience.
 Once it’s live, it’ll make Pinterest shopping as simple as “see it, love it, buy it!”

-Checkout is now available in beta for select Shopify merchants in the US, and we’ll open up additional US capacity later this year.
-If you run your Pinterest store through Shopify, make sure to keep an eye out for more information.
+Checkout is now available in beta for select Shopify merchants in the US, and we’ll open up additional capacity later this year.
+If you run your Pinterest shop through Shopify, make sure to keep an eye out for more information.

-It’s never been easier to get your catalog onto Pinterest.
-The new Pinterest API for shopping is a game changer, automating your catalog uploads and updates.
+It’s never been easier to get your catalogue onto Pinterest.
+The new Pinterest API for shopping is a game changer, automating your catalogue uploads and updates.
 Sale season?
 Your pricing’s already updated on Pinterest.
 Something goes out of stock?
 Updated on Pinterest.

 The Pinterest API for shopping makes it easier and faster to start reaching more shoppers on Pinterest.
 If you’re interested in trying it for yourself, talk to your Pinterest rep to learn more.